Patuakhali District: Economy

-Agriculture is the profession of the most of the people.
+Agriculture is the profession of most of the people.
 Fishing is also a prominent profession of this district.
 Thousands of boats go into the deep sea to fish and come back with tons of fish.
 Paddy, jute, and different types of vegetables are the main product of agriculture sector.

 Main sources of income Agriculture 57.05%, non-agricultural labourer 5.37%, industry 1.03%, commerce 13.79%, transport and communication 2.04%, service 9.22%, construction 2.13%, religious service 0.26%, rent and remittance 0.40% and others 8.71%.

 Crops

 Main Crops of Patuakhali district areas as follows: